-1. This Complaint alleges that the State of Florida acted unconstitutionally and illegally by enacting a punitive firearms preemption law that imposes substantial sanctions on local legislators and municipalities that enact ordinances found to be preempted by Florida state law.
+- 1. This Complaint alleges that the State of Florida acted unconstitutionally and illegally by enacting a punitive firearms preemption law that imposes substantial sanctions on local legislators and municipalities that enact ordinances found to be preempted by Florida state law.
 That law also imposes obligations on Defendants who are charged with enforcing that law.
-The punitive preemption law is an unconstitutional and unlawful effort to silence and oppressively punish local elected officials and the municipalities they represent, and it stands in the way of specific legislative steps that Plaintiffs seek to take to protect their cities from gun violence by prohibiting the sale or transfer of most large capacity magazines.

-2. The penalties set forth in Florida Statutes ("Fla.
+The punitive preemption law is an unconstitutional and unlawful effort to silence and oppressively punish local elected officials and the municipalities they represent, and it stands in the way of specific legislative steps that Plaintiffs seek to take to protect their cities from gun violence by prohibiting the sale or transfer of most large capacity magazines and requiring firearms dealers to inform local authorities whenever a prospective firearm purchaser fails a background check. - 2.
+The penalties set forth in Florida Statutes ("Fla.
 Stat.") § 790.33(3)-hereinafter the "Punitive Provisions"-were added to Fla.
-Stat. §§ 790.33(1)-(2)-hereinafter the "Firearms Preemption Law"-by the Florida legislature in 2011, and impermissibly chill local elected officials and municipalities from passing and enforcing ordinances that they believe will reduce the likelihood of future gun violence in their communities without violating the Firearms Preemption Law.

-3. The Punitive Provisions threaten local officials and cities with severe financial penalties-and even removal from office-if they enact or enforce an ordinance that may later be found to be preempted.

-4. The Punitive Provisions are contrary to bedrock principles of the United States and Florida Constitutions that are essential to a functioning system of representative government.
+Stat. §§ 790.33(1)-(2)-hereinafter the "Firearms Preemption Law"-by the Florida legislature in 2011, and impermissibly chill local elected officials and municipalities from passing and enforcing ordinances that they believe will reduce the likelihood of future gun violence in their communities without violating the Firearms Preemption Law. - 3.
+The Punitive Provisions threaten local officials and cities with severe financial penalties-and even removal from office-if they enact or enforce an ordinance that may later be found to be preempted. - 4.
+The Punitive Provisions are contrary to bedrock principles of the United States and Florida Constitutions that are essential to a functioning system of representative government.
 By threatening to punish elected local officials and their cities for quintessentially legislative acts like voting in favor of an ordinance, the State of Florida has improperly interfered with local democracy, establishing a system in which local officials' legislative decisions are necessarily restrained by concerns about individual and municipal legal and financial liability instead of the safety and well-being of their constituents and communities.

-5. The chilling effect of the Punitive Provisions is compounded by the vagueness of certain aspects of both those provisions and the Firearms Preemption Law.
-Local elected officials have and will continue to refrain from voting in favor of any local ordinance that even arguably relates to firearms because both the Firearms Preemption Law and the Punitive Provisions are vague and the elected officials cannot ascertain whether they will be subject to penalty.

-6. Plaintiffs in this case are the cities of Coral Springs, Pembroke Pines, and Coconut Creek, Florida (collectively, the "Plaintiff Municipalities"), Dan Daley ("Plaintiff Daley"), in his official capacity as an elected Commissioner of Coral Springs, Florida, and Frank C. Ortis ("Plaintiff Ortis"), in his official capacity as the Mayor of Pembroke Pines.
-Both Plaintiff Daley and Plaintiff Ortis (together "Plaintiff Elected Officials") are voting members of their city commissions who receive compensation for their public service.

-7. Coral Springs is a neighboring city to Parkland, Florida, and home to roughly half of the students who attend Marjory Stoneman Douglas High School.
+- 5. The chilling effect of the Punitive Provisions is compounded by the vagueness of certain aspects of both those provisions and the Firearms Preemption Law.
+Local elected officials have and will continue to refrain from voting in favor of any local ordinance that even arguably relates to firearms because both the Firearms Preemption Law and the Punitive Provisions are vague and the elected officials cannot ascertain whether they will be subject to penalty. - 6.
+Plaintiffs in this case are the cities of Coral Springs, Pembroke Pines, Coconut Creek, and Wilton Manors, Florida (collectively, the "Plaintiff Municipalities"), Dan Daley ("Plaintiff Daley"), in his official capacity as an elected Commissioner of Coral Springs, Florida, Frank C. Ortis ("Plaintiff Ortis"), in his official capacity as the Mayor of Pembroke Pines, Florida, Rebecca A. Tooley ("Plaintiff Tooley"), in her official capacity as an elected Commissioner of Coconut Creek, Florida, and Gary Resnick ("Plaintiff Resnick"), in his official capacity as the Mayor of Wilton Manors, Florida.
+Plaintiff Daley, Plaintiff Ortis, Plaintiff Tooley, and Plaintiff Resnick (together "Plaintiff Elected Officials") are voting members of their city commissions who receive compensation for their public service. - 7.
+Coral Springs is a neighboring city to Parkland, Florida, and home to roughly half of the students who attend Marjory Stoneman Douglas High School.
 On February 14, 2018, a former student used a semi-automatic rifle to kill 17 students, teachers, and administrators at Marjory Stoneman Douglas and injure many more members of the school community.